 God is joyful.
 He is the most tangible and real being in the universe.
 He loves to be alive.
 An encounter with the Creator Himself is an encounter with Life itself.

 I recently went through a very tough season in my life.
 I led an outreach with one of our Discipleship Training Schools, and numerous events and situations occurred that were not ideal.
 Despite living in alert mode 24/7 and dealing with numerous crises, I felt more alive than ever before.
 That famous line from the Old Testament, Nehemiah 8:10, “the joy of the Lord is your strength,” became so real to me.
 Some days, I had nothing left to give.
 I felt done, exhausted, fed up.
 But every single time, I felt Jesus lift my head.
 “Take courage, Jordan.
 I have chosen you.
 Surely I am with you always, to the end.”
 Overwhelming joy would rise within me, giving me the energy and desire to continue.

 Throughout my adventures with the Lord in YWAM, there have been many times where I’ve felt at the end of my own strength.
-But, regardless of where I am–on a mountaintop in Thailand, riding along dirt roads on a Fijian island at a breakneck speed, in the red light districts of Kolkata, India, or in the middle of a wild game of tag in a park in Newcastle, Australia–He always comes through.
+But, regardless of where I am–on a mountaintop in Thailand, riding along dirt roads on a Fijian island at a breakneck speed, in the red light districts of Asia, or in the middle of a wild game of tag in a park in Newcastle, Australia–He always comes through.

 Joy is not limited to a specific situation; it’s the relishing of being alive.